awsdocs/aws-cdk-guide/v2/cli.md

 ### Hot swapping<a name="cli-deploy-hotswap"></a>

-Use the `--hotswap` flag with `cdk deploy` to attempt to update your AWS resources directly instead of generating an AWS CloudFormation changeset and deploying it\.
+Use the `--hotswap` flag with `cdk deploy` to attempt to update your AWS resources directly instead of generating an AWS CloudFormation change set and deploying it\.
 Deployment falls back to AWS CloudFormation deployment if hot swapping is not possible\.

 Currently hot swapping supports Lambda functions, Step Functions state machines, and Amazon ECS container images\.
 The `--hotswap` flag also disables rollback \(i\.e\., implies `--no-rollback`\)\.